bartlomiejwolk/DevelopmentConsole/README.md

 5. Run the game and open console wity the back quote button (tilde)
 6. Type command name (same as the registered method name but lowercase) and press Enter to execute.

+You can also open *DevelopmentConsole/Examples/Test.unity* scene, press play and open command line console (with tilde key) to check how it works.
+Check the video for example commands.

 ## Help

 Just create an issue and I'll do my best to help.